decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

 Check both Travel Company Agent and Alice Agent by `GET /connections `and both are in `Active` status

-After the secured connection is established between the two agents, the Travel Center equest a proof from Alice as per the credenital defintion.
+After the secured connection is established between the two agents, the Travel Center request a proof from Alice as per the credenital defintion.
 The following steps cover that flow.

 3. In this demo, the Proof request details the Test Center is asking for is